Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm additional text content below scrollable div is present.
     - Confirm content is visible and displaying per stylesheet.
     - (On displays over 992 px) Confirm layout changes to row.
-        - Hero artwork to appear on left side, merchandise selecton to appear on right.
+        - Hero artwork to appear on left side, merchandise selection to appear on right.
-        - Confirm content is is visible and displays correctly.
+        - Confirm content is visible and displays correctly.

     Footer
      - Follow footer steps above.